dsoumay/photon/content/en/docs/command-line-reference/command-line-Interfaces/photon-network-config-manager-cli/_index.md

 ---

 You can use `network-config-manager` (`nmctl`) to configure and introspect the state of the network links as seen by `systemd-networkd`. `nmctl` can be used to query and configure devices for Addresses, Routes, Gateways, DNS, NTP, Domain, and hostname.
 You can also use `nmctl` to create virtual NetDevs (VLAN, VXLAN, Bridge, Bond, and so on).
-You can configure various configuration of links such as WakeOnLanPassword, Port, BitsPerSecond, Duplex and Advertise, and so on. `nmctl` uses `sd-bus`, libudev APIs to interact with `systemd`, `systemd-networkd`, `systemd-resolved`, `systemd-hostnamed`, and `systemd-timesyncd` via dbus. `nmctl` uses `networkd` verbs to explain output. `nmctl` can generate configurations that persist between reboots.
+You can configure various configuration of links such as WakeOnLanPassword, Port, BitsPerSecond, Duplex and Advertise, and so on. `nmctl` uses `sd-bus`, `sd-device` APIs to interact with `systemd`, `systemd-networkd`, `systemd-resolved`, `systemd-hostnamed`, and `systemd-timesyncd` via dbus. `nmctl` uses `networkd` verbs to explain output. `nmctl` can generate configurations that persist between reboots.